Abiodun12/Realism_Voice/README.md

 1. Modifying system prompts:
    - Create or edit `system_prompt.txt` in the project root
    - The system will automatically load this file to configure the LLM
+   - To modify the AB Uncle persona, edit this file while maintaining the key instructions (brevity, AAVE style, etc.)
+   - Example alternative: "You are Coach T, a no-nonsense sports trainer who speaks in short, motivational phrases."

 2. Changing LLM providers:
-   - Update the `LanguageModelProcessor` class to use a different API
+   - Update the `LanguageModelProcessor` class to use a different LLM provider
-   - Ensure it maintains the same interface for conversation history
+   - Ensure it provides the same interface as the current implementation
-   - Implement `generate_response()` async method with the new API
+   - Update the LLM initialization in `main_async()` function

 ### Adding New Features